ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Here is some additional info:
-- The brown symbols in the text box of cards are zone symbols.
+- The grey symbols in the text box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.
 	- Battlefield - Crossed swords
 	- Memory - Tombstone
 	- Void - Explosion / black hole thing